arendjr/PlainText/README.md

  * Set the PT_DATA_DIR environment variable to point to the data/ directory.
  * If you want to enable logging, set the PT_LOG_DIR variable to the directory where you want your logs to be stored.
- * Run your compiled PlainText executable.
+ * Run your compiled PlainText executable from the project directory.

 <a id="playing-the-game"></a>
 Playing the game